gentle touch for grief.

 Do you offer CE?

 Yes!
-Aimee is an Approved Provider through the NCBTMB (#521).
+The Institute for Grief Massage Inc is an Approved Provider through the NCBTMB (#521).
 You can earn CE for taking our online “The Joy of Grief Massage” classes, as well as our live webinar Zoom and in-person classes.
-Two of our Grief Massage CE classes are currently available on demand now:

 SCHOLARSHIPS

 In 2021 we began offering BIPOC scholarships to support students who identify as Black, Indigenous, and People of Color (BIPOC).
 At IGM, we are committed to making Grief Massage accessible to all and we want to make Grief Massage training available in ways that support historically marginalized communities.
-As our online & Zoom courses transition to include 1:1 mentoring, we will continue to offer this scholarship on a annual basis - one fully online course with mentorship and one Zoom course with mentorship each year.
+We currently continue to offer this scholarship on a quarterly basis - one fully online course (40 CE) and group mentorship for each recipient.

 There is no formal application required but recipients must be licensed massage therapists and have a desire to serve grievers.
+We ask scholarships recipients to pay it forward by donating a number of Grief Massage sessions in their community upon completion of the program.
 Please email: aimeetaylor@griefmassage.org to learn more about availability of BIPOC scholarships.

 Are you holding live classes?

-Our next live 15 CE class will be held in Charlotte, North Carolina in April 2024.
+Our next live 15 CE class (2 day) and our 40 CE (two weekends plus an additional Saturday) will be held in Charlotte, North Carolina in 2025.
 Exact dates and location TBD.

-Live class registration package will include several 1:1 Zoom mentoring sessions as well.
+Live class registration package will include several group Zoom mentoring sessions as well.

 Follow us on Instagram (@theinstituteforgriefmassage) or Facebook (@theinstituteforgriefmassage) for alerts when the live class registration period opens.